-Regents Admissions Index: what you need to know.
+Regents Admissions Index: What you need to know.

-To qualify for automatic admission as freshmen, students must achieve a Regent Admission Index (RAI) score of at least 245 and meet the minimal high school course requirements.
+To qualify for automatic admission as freshmen, students must achieve a Regent Admission Index (RAI) score of at least 245.
 Students who achieve a score less than 245 will be considered for admission on an individual basis.
+The RAI combines factors that predict success: ACT or SAT test score, high school cumulative grade-point average and the number of completed high school core courses.

 RAI Formula

-ACT Composite x 3
+ACT composite x 3

-+ (5 x Number of years of high school core courses)
++ 5 x number of years of high school core courses

 = RAI score